PakizaArhamsoft/Assignment-01/README.md

      different protocols.
-   • import urlib.request: The urllib.request module defines functions and classes which help in opening URLs (mostly HTTP) in a complex world — basic and digest authentication, redirections, cookies and more.
+   • import urlib.request: The urllib.request module defines functions and classes which help in opening URLs (mostly HTTP) in a complex world — basic and digest authentication, redirections, cookies and more. \n
    • urlib.request.urlopen(url): Open the URL url, which can be either a string or a Request object.
    • time.time(): The time() function returns the number of seconds passed since